 "This is where I grew up," he said before becoming noticeably choked up.
 For Lou and the thousands of players still there on the final day, the closure of Asheron's Call hasn't been a happy farewell.
-When developer Turbine liquidated , including Lord of the Rings Online, to a new independent studio, Asheron's Call and its sequel were curiously left out of the transaction.
+When developer Turbine liquidated several of its games, including Lord of the Rings Online, to a new independent studio, Asheron's Call and its sequel were curiously left out of the transaction.
 Soon after, it was announced that after 17 years the publisher, Warner Bros.
 Interactive Entertainment, would be shutting it down for good.
 Fans were devastated.
 "Over 10 years… these were my friends growing up," Lou said.

 Each server had its own kind of ceremony for the final moments.
 Lou and his friends gathered at a large boulder to await the end.
 As the clock ticked closer, Lou issued a final plea to Warner Bros.
 "If you hear this, I haven't played in three years, but I always knew I could come back to it," he said.
 "This was my home.
 Please don't let it go away."